-You have the option to visit this beautiful countryside via car or train on your own or you can book a Blue Mountains Tour and have a private or group tour of the popular attractions.
+You have the option to visit this beautiful countryside via car or train on your own or you can book a Blue Mountains tour and have a private or group tour of the popular attractions.

 The Three Sisters

 The Three Sisters in the Blue Mountains are a very popular tourist attraction and for great reason.
-These are 3 large rocks that have formed and changed in look due to the land erosion.
+These are 3 large rocks that have formed and changed in look due to land erosion.
 They can be seen from a nearby lookout platform and are a sight that many travel hours to see.
-The Aboriginal Dreamtime stories that explain the meaning behind the three rocks and how they became The Three Sisters.
+The Aboriginal Dreamtime stories explain the meaning behind the three rocks and how they became The Three Sisters.

 Blue Mountains Cable car

 Whilst in Katoomba visiting Echo point make sure that you make time to visit Scenic World and have a turn on the cable car.
 The trip down the blue mountains cable car takes you a deep 545m down into the Jamison Valley.
-Once at the bottom you have the option to come back up or embark on a 2km walk through the beautiful rainforest.
+Once at the bottom, you have the option to come back up or embark on a 2km walk through the beautiful rainforest.

-Blue Mountain National Parks & Wild Life
+Blue Mountain National Park

 Blue Mountain Accommodation

 There is so much to see in the Blue Mountains and if you have the option to stay overnight or even for a few nights it is definitely recommended.
-The Blue Mountains accommodation options are endless and whatever your budget may be, there is a place that can accommodate.
+The Blue Mountains accommodation options are endless and whatever your budget may be, there is a place that can accommodate you.
 There are plenty of camping grounds and caravan parks if you would like to stay close to nature.
 There are backpacking hostels and an array of hotels and motels for all budgets.

-Waterfalls, bushwalks, caves, and lookouts are just some of the amazing things you will see in the Blue Mountains.
+Waterfalls, bushwalks, caves, and scenic lookouts are just some of the amazing things you will see in the Blue Mountains.
 There is also plenty of heritage in the area and most of each of the small towns have an assortment of local shops.
-Those include the selling of local produce and locally made goods.
+These include the selling of local produce and locally made goods.

 Where is your favourite place to visit in the Blue Mountains?